Adarsh321123/Jetpack-Joyride/README.md

 If any of us swap work or give work to other people, we will ensure that we make up for this in future days or the next week.

-We also all have a group chat that we are very active on, and we often ask help from each other on there, so we will continue to use that to do our best that we do not fall behind.
+We also all have a group chat that we are very active on, and we often ask help from each other on there, so we will continue to use that to do our best so that we do not fall behind.